Oblosys/react-hook-tracer/packages/react-hook-tracer/README.md

 )
 ```

 The trace log can also be omitted, in which case traced components just show the used hooks as well as props, state, and refs, without the highlight feature.
+Without the trace log, it may be useful to turn on tracing to the console (see the [Tracing to the browser console](#tracing-to-the-browser-console) section).

 #### Tracing a component